aviralpverma/Good2Give_Final_Project/README.md

 * image uploading and downloading
 * fluid and interactive UI using Bootstrap

-Technologies used : Angular, Java Spring Boot, Hibernate, HTML/CSS, Bootrap.
+Technologies used : Angular, Java Spring Boot, Hibernate, HTML/CSS, Bootstrap.